Maximum Weight: Max weight is 400 lbs

 - Who is it for?

-- The Liberty Trike is designed for anyone that wants to get around actively or effortlessly on 3 wheels.
+- The Liberty Trike is designed for anyone that wants to get around actively or effortlessly on three wheels.
 The compact design makes it portable for taking on trips and easy to navigate in confined spaces.
-The electrical system and powerful hub motor enable the Liberty Trike to travel over most terrains and up reasonable inclines with ease.
+The electrical system and powerful hub motor enable the Liberty Trike to travel over most terrains and up reasonable inclines easily.

 - How much does it cost?